Sarah Clarke wasn't aware her character was a mole until well into Season 1.

 "You probably don't think that I can force this towel down your throat.
 But trust me, I can.
 All the way.
 Except I'd hold onto this one little bit at the end.
 When your stomach starts to digest it, I pull it out.
 Taking your stomach lining with it.
 For most people it would take about a week to die.
 It's very painful."

-Trapped by Mountain Lions: invokedA subplot with no relation to the main storyline that is often used as Filler to give one or more characters something to do on-screen.
+Trapped by Mountain Lions: invokedA subplot with no relation to the main storyline that is often used as Padding to give one or more characters something to do on-screen.
 Named for a subplot in season 2 where Kim Bauer is trapped in the wilderness by a mountain lion, an event that is often held to be irrelevant to the rest of the story.